 A wide variety of leathers are used to make shoe uppers and it's not always easy to clearly differentiate between the types.
 The most common types of leather are pigmented smooth leather (pigment binder coating on the grain side), aniline leather (open pore grain side leather), waxed or oiled leather, suede and nubuck.
 Vegetable-tanned cow hide is commonly processed for sole leather.
 In Europe, footwear manufacturers are required to clearly state the type of materials and processes.

 The shoe industry is the world's largest user of leathers, manufacturing 14 billion pairs of leather shoes a year.
 Of these some 11.5 billion are made in Asian factories with 8 billion pairs coming from China alone, making it the biggest producer.
 By comparison, only 26 million pairs of shoes are produced in Germany and roughly 5 million pairs of shoes are made in the UK (discounting the two main producers ‘New Balance’ & ‘Hotter’ (britishfootwearassociation.co.uk).

 Top of the shoe-buying tree is the USA.
 Statistically, every American buys six pairs of shoes every year.
 In Europe, Japan and Canada, consumers purchase between three and five pairs per year, whereas the average Chinese customer buys 2.5 pairs of shoes per year.

-Expensive brand shoes - shoes in the shoe shop - cheap shoes on a market stall
+High-quality custom-made shoes made from ostrich leather (made by www.pantofi-lux.ro). - Medium-priced shoes in a shoe shop. - Cheap shoes on a market stall.